bingb0t5/im-in/README.md

 - `/bookings` is guest-session-centric, while signed-in users mainly use Home
 - waitlist behavior depends on a mix of client helpers, SQL triggers, and RPCs
 - some identity/name resolution logic remains more complex than it should be
-- no automated tests currently protect the high-risk flows
+- high-risk flows still do not have broad automated protection; the current test coverage is focused and partial

 ## Contributing